The Best Day Trips From Newcastle to Enjoy With Your Family

 If you want a unique day trip with the family, then head to Tilligerry Habitat in Port Stephens.
 It’s one of the best places to spot koalas in the wild.
 Although it’s not guaranteed you’ll spot one, it’s lots of fun to try.
 Best tip to spot a koala?
 Look for their scats (poos) on the ground and then search the trees above that area.

-- For more information, visit the Port Stephens Tourism website
+• For more information, read our Port Stephens guide

 You might also like: